-- 1. Each fund should have oversight by either a supervisory committee with one or more representatives wholly independent of the manager and investors or an advisory committee comprised of a mixture of manager and investor representatives. - 2.
+- 1. Each fund should have oversight by either a supervisory committee with one or more representatives independent of the fund manager and investors or an advisory committee comprised of a mixture of manager and investor representatives.
+The oversight committee could be either internal or external as long as it is independent of the fund manager who is making the investment decisions. - 2.
 The committee should not be involved in the day to day decision making of the fund. - 3.
 The committee should represent the interests of all investors, including small investors. - 4.
 The committee should have defined terms of reference. - 5.
 The cost of the committee is a valid cost to the fund. - 6.
 The manager has primary responsibility for sound governance of the fund which should not be delegated to the committee. - 7.
 The fund documentation should clearly set out the processes for appointment of the representatives to the supervisory/advisory committee, including duration of appointment and voting arrangements. - 8.
 The manager should ensure that contact details of the supervisory/advisory committee are available to all investors on request.

-The manager should disclose to the investors the following information for each representative:
+- 9. The manager should disclose to the investors the following information for each representative:

-- Name
+- a.
+Name

-- Brief CV
+- b.
+Brief CV

-- Term of current appointment
+- c.
+Term of current appointment

-- Date of initial appointment
+- d.
+Date of initial appointment

-- Remuneration, if any.
+- e.
+Remuneration, if any.

-- 9. The minutes of all committee meetings should be made available to all investors on request.
+- 10. The minutes of all investor committee meetings should be made available to all investors on request.

-- The best practice for the role and constitution of the supervisory/advisory committee is set out in Annex 1. - 2.
-The chair of a Supervisory Committee should be independent of the manager and Investors. - 3.
-It is best practice for the manager not to be represented on the committee, but consulted upon when required. - 4.
-The Fund's annual report should contain a statement from the committee chair outlining the contribution the committee has made to the governance of the fund over the preceding year. - 5.
-We would expect members of the supervisory committee to be covered by appropriate liability/professional indemnity insurance arrangements, which will be a valid fund cost. - 6.
+The best practice for the role and constitution of the supervisory/advisory committee is set out in Annex 1.

+- 1. The chair of a Supervisory Committee should be independent of the manager and Investors where the manager is not represented on the IAC/Management Committee. - 2.
+It is best practice for the manager not to be represented on the committee, but consulted upon when required. - The Fund's annual report should contain a statement from the committee chair outlining the contribution the committee has made to the governance of the fund over the preceding year. - We would expect members of the supervisory committee to be covered by appropriate liability/professional indemnity insurance arrangements, which will be a valid fund cost. - 5.
 Members of the advisory committee have no liability to the investors of the fund and it is usual for the fund documentation to provide members with an indemnity.